pandafunx/scatter-intergation-demo/README.md

-This is a very simple Demo project to show that hwo to sign a EOS transactions with Scatter.
+This is a very simple Demo project to show that how to sign a EOS transaction with Scatter.

 Env: